leithouse/elf-hunt-experiment/README.md

   - Expects env variables CORPUS, FUZZER, CORES and WHATSUP

 *campaign-X.sh*
   - Executes a fuzzing campaign.
-Intended to be run in docker
+Intended to be run within docker instances launched by _run-X_ scripts
-  - Expects env variables CORPUS\_REPO and CORPUS

 *run-X.sh*
   - Executes fuzzing campaign in a docker, then collects results
+  - Expects env variables CORPUS\_REPO and CORPUS

 *collect-asan.sh*
   - Use collector script inside docker